stargate/stargate-sdk-java/README.md

   new TokenProviderDefault("username", "password", "http://auth_endpoint");
 ```

-From now, in another samples, we will use the variable name `apiClient` as our working instance of `ApiDataClient`
+From now, in another samples, we will use the variable name `apiDataApiClient` as our working instance of `ApiDataClient`

 #### Working with keyspaces